 But what does ”better looking” means?
 What you find good looking might not be someone else’s taste?

 Visuals must be backed up by a concrete analysis.
 It’s not art, it’s branding.
 It’s not about what you like or don’t like.
-It’s not about your personal opinion but it’s only about what works.
+It’s not about your personal opinion instead it’s only about what works.
 It’s a combination of a lot of fields of knowledge like best practices, user-testing, or knowledge about human psychology.

 It’s not art, it’s branding.

 Because of the nature of Xspray, a science-driven company, we didn’t want to reduce the rationality or technicality of the information available.
 Instead we added some emotional and social stimulus to the brand by creating a visual language more in line with the goals and motives of Xspray.
 We wanted to reach those goals at a deeper, more complete and established level.